slsdetectorgroup/slsDetectorPackage/docs/src/udpheader.rst

 * **modId**: module ID picked up from det_id_[detector type].txt on the detector cpu.

 * **row**: row position of the module in the detector system.
 It is calculated by the order of the module in hostname command, as well as the detsize command.
+The modules are stacked row by row until they reach the y-axis limit set by detsize (if specified).
+Then, stacking continues in the next column and so on.

 * **column**: column position of the module in the detector system.
 It is calculated by the order of the module in hostname command, as well as the detsize command.
+The modules are stacked row by row until they reach the y-axis limit set by detsize (if specified).
+Then, stacking continues in the next column and so on.

 * **detType**: detector type from enum of detectorType in the package.